Hemanth Hariharan

 crane

-ERCOT Interconnection Queue Analytics
+Development Intern - ERCOT Interconnection Queue Analytics

 Collage

-Low Carbon Fuel Standards - 24/7 carbon-free charging
+Research Assistant - Low Carbon Fuel Standards - 24/7 carbon-free charging

 I conducted an independent study with my MS advisor, Prof. Rajagopal on decarbonizing Stanford University’s electric bus fleet.
 I applied California’s Low Carbon Fuel Standards (LCFS) to calculate potential monetary benefits for Stanford University through both charging and capacity pathways.